Hgaylor0220/pizza-order-IP/ReadME.md

 ## Specifications

-* options will show with different pizzas and prices with additional add ons.
-User will be able to select and submit an order.
+* It will take the users inputed contact information and store them as a contact in the address book.

-* **Example Input:** Red sauce, thick crust, all meat.
+* **Example Input:** First Name, Last Name,  Phone number.
-* **Example Output:** $20 with no additions.
+* **Example Output:** Ada, Lovelace, 503-555-0100

+* It will add the contact by first name, last name and phone number.

 ## Known Bugs